 This article complements the concepts explored in my article “Archetypes of the Mature Masculine” and applies them to the other half of humanity—women.
 In doing so I apply the same principles, not in a mechanistic way, but in the spirit of Jung’s archetypes and their rationale.
-Lets start with a few words of C. G. Jung himself where he talks about the Anima.
+Let’s start with a few words of C. G. Jung himself, when he talks about the Anima.

 C.G.
-Jung distinguished himself from Sigmund Freud and most of his colleagues in that he recognized the existence and admitted the significance of religion and intangible elements of the psyche—what many previous thinkers, from Plato to the early Christian philosophers, have called soul.
-Jung’s own approach to religion was complex, unorthodox, and open to fresh insights ranging from affinity to Catholicism and Eastern thoughts to gnosis and alchemy.
+Jung totally differs from Sigmund Freud and most of his colleagues in that he thought (wo)men as “homo religious”.
+Freud’s deep fear of spiritualism was rooted in his urge, to establish psychoanalysis as science.
+Jung’s own approach to religion was complex, unorthodox, and open to the speculative ranging from affinity to Catholicism and Eastern thoughts to gnosis and alchemy.
 He recognized and valued collective cultural patterns (archetypes) but also individual enlightenment or at least development to find a person’s whole being (individuation).
 He felt those were dismissed by modern positivistic science and political systems which recognizes only the material world and denies or claim any spiritual dimension (totalitarian systems with personal cult).

 Proposed set of female Archetypes

 Significantly, female in myth and art can serve as vehicles for both the understanding and the modeling of these female archetypes.
-Jung’s theoretical framework of the human psyche follows Taoist principles and is remarkably symmetrical; the extrovert is balanced by the introvert; the material outer world by the inner world, the masculine principle—the Animus (Yin)—is balanced by the feminine principle, the Anima (Yang).
-Jung als favored strongly the number four and following Jung’s idea of the complementarity of opposites, a similar foursome archetypes can be identified and used to provide a foundation for the understanding of the unique qualities that characterize the female psyche.
+Jung’s theoretical framework of the human psyche follows Taoist principles and is remarkably symmetrical; the extrovert is balanced by the introvert; the material outer world by the inner world, the masculine principle—the Animus (Yang within the Yin) — is balanced by the feminine principle, the Anima (Yin within the Yang).
+Jung also favored strongly the number four and following Jung’s idea of the complementarity of opposites, a similar foursome archetype can be identified and used to provide a foundation for the understanding of the unique qualities that characterize the female psyche.

 All four representations of the archetypes have one positive (right amount – fullness) and 2 negative poles (deficit or surplus).
 For example, the positive lover archetype embraces the world with passion whereas the negative poles are the seductive (or promiscuous) lover and the frigid (or selfish) lover.
 One can see every woman (or girl) somewhere between these three extremes.

-- The Queen is the leader and the most important responsible for the safety and well being.
-History and art has shown that every society must have king or leader who is entrusted with guiding his people to success and comfort.
-The benefits and virtues of the Queen are many, but the responsibilities are many as well.
-And if the Queen fails in her duties he is traditionally disposed.
-The shadows sides are tyrant and the weakling.
+- The Queen is the semi-divine leader responsible for the safety and well being.
+History and art have shown that every society must have not only a wise leader who is entrusted with guiding his people to success and comfort but navigate in unknown territory towards redemption.
+The responsibilities of the Queen are mainly on the unconscious side, but worldly benefits and virtues must be many as well.
+And if the Queen fails in her duties she is traditionally disposed and evil prevails.
+Her shadow sides are tyrant and weakling both disposing male energies.

 - The Mother is like the Warrior today the most controversial of the archetypes, because of ideological former and current stereotypes.
-The two male shadow sides are the Sadist and the Masochist.
-The Mother is a live giver who maintains humanity clears a space for renewal and change.
-The prototype of the mother, is well – the mother.
+The two male (warrior) shadow sides are the Sadist and the Masochist.
+The Mother is a life giver who maintains humanity as the warrior clears the space for renewal and change.
+The prototype of the mother is, well – the mother.
 But there are shadows here too – the careless and the devouring mother.

-- The Wise Woman, represents Logos according to Jung a feminine principle, is the archetype behind a multitude of professions like, doctors but also lawyers, teachers and priests.
+- The Wise Woman, represents Logos according to Jung a feminine principle, is the archetype behind a multitude of professions like doctors, but also lawyers, teachers and priests.
 She sees the unseen.
-She is the mediator and communicator of secret knowledge, the healer, technologist, teacher, and spiritual.
+She is the prophetess, mediator and communicator of secret knowledge, the healer, counselor, teacher, and spiritual.
 The Wise Woman always has a tendency to abuse her power, being the negative , the witch.

 - The Lover like the feminine principle Eros manifests energy and fertility of the nature.
 The gendering of Eros and Logos and synergy is a consequence of Jung’s anima/animus synergy.
 Lovers are at ease with our own deepest and most central values and visions.
 And only through union of the feminine and the masculine our culture and personality prospers and grows.
 The “me- society” of the impotent is sterile and without compassion and destroys any spiritual dimension.